pingleware/static-web-framwork/README.md

 Upcoming Features
 --------------
 - Create scripts to automatically create associated config files with each page and automatically fill out the required variables.
+- Create a script that converts to completely static website.
+This should render pure HTML/JS pages with no PHP.

 <!--
 Third Party Components